Strong-Foundation/wireguard-manager/readme.md

 5. **Running the Script in Debug Mode**

-   - Run the script with `bash -x` to get detailed trace outputs: `bash -x /path/to/local-directory/wireguard-manager/wireguard-manager.sh >> /path/to/local-directory/wireguard-manager.log`
+   - Run the script with `bash -x` to get detailed trace outputs: `bash -x /path/to/local-directory/wireguard-manager/wireguard-manager.sh 2>&1 | tee /path/to/local-directory/wireguard-manager.log`
    - Regularly check the log file for errors or unexpected behavior.

 6. **Testing in Different Environments**